 Kuala Lumpur: Jun 27, 2012

-The Board of Control for Cricket in India (BCCI) again had its way on the contentious Decision Review System (DRS) as the International Cricket Council (ICC) Board failed to ratify its universal application following India's strong opposition to the technology.
+The Board of Cricket Control in India (BCCI) again had its way on the contentious Decision Review System (DRS) after the International Cricket Council (ICC) Board failed to ratify its universal application following India's opposition to the technology.

-The issue was discussed at the ICC's Executive Board meeting here last, which was chaired by outgoing ICC president Sharad Pawar, but was not put to a vote despite perceived support from most of the full member nations.
+According to a report in ESPNcricinfo, the issue was discussed at the ICC's Executive Board meeting on Tuesday night, but was not put to a vote despite perceived support from most of the full member nations.

 The motion for the universal application of the DRS was put to the Executive Board by the CEC on Monday, also through a "unanimous" non-vote, with the BCCI's opposing stance being noted and the matter not being put to vote.

-The meeting was attended by the Board presidents of the 10 Full Member nations and three representatives of Associate and Affiliate nations, besides ICC vice-president Alan Isaac, outgoing Chief Executive Haroon Lorgat and ICC's principal advisor I S Bindra and Pawar.
+The meeting was attended by the Board presidents of the 10 Full Member nations and three representatives of Associate and Affiliate nations, besides ICC vice-president Alan Isaac, outgoing Chief Executive Haroon Lorgat and ICC's principal advisor IS Bindra and Pawar.
+(PTI)